 - Stories should feature lesbian-relevant themes.
 What do I mean by that, especially given the emphasis the LHMP puts on how people in history understood sexuality differently than we do?
 This is where we get into “I know it when I see it” territory.
-The story should feature female protagonist(s) whose primary emotional orientation within the scope of the story is toward other women.
+The story should feature protagonist(s) who identify as women, whose primary emotional orientation within the scope of the story is toward other women.
 This is not meant to exclude characters who might identify today as bisexual or who have had relationships with men outside the scope of the story.
 But the story should focus on same-sex relations.
 Stories that involve cross-gender motifs (e.g., "passing women," "female husbands") should respect trans possibilities [see sensitivity note below].

 - Stories need not be all rainbows and unicorns, but should not be tragic.
 Angst and peril are ok as long as they don’t end in tragedy.

 - Authors of all genders and orientations are welcome to submit.
 Marginalized authors are strongly encouraged to submit, regardless of whether you are writing about your own cultural background.

 Please feel free to publicize this call for submissions.